Graph Generation Powered with LLMs for Boosting Multivariate Time-Series Representation Learning: Methodology

-Label-level alignment is achieved within each training batch, as the label-level prompt is specified for each sample.
-We expect to align corresponding samples across two branches, distinguishing them from others.
-To obtain the features for each sample, we employ a readout function by stacking all sensor features as $g^S = [z_1^S|...|z_{(N\hat{L})}^S]$.
-Subsequently, the InfoNCE loss is utilized to achieve the label-level alignment, as shown in Eq. (\ref{eq:graphcts}). $\hat{\mathcal{U}}_a$ denotes the set of samples excluding sample $a$, and $B$ is the batch size.
+Label-level alignment is carried out within each training batch, as the label-level prompt is specified for each sample.
+We expect to align corresponding samples across two sides, distinguishing them from other samples.
+To obtain the features for each sample, we employ a readout function by stacking all sensor' features as $g^S = \text{concat}(z_{1,1}^S,...,z_{T,N}^S)$.
+Then, the InfoNCE loss is utilized to achieve the label-level alignment, as shown in Eq. (\ref{eq:graphcts}), where $g^{S}_a$ and $g^{p}_a$ represent the global features from sample $a$ and its label-level knowledge, respectively. $\hat{\mathcal{U}}_a$ denotes the set of samples excluding $a$, and $B$ is the batch size.
+Notably, the label-level alignment is performed exclusively during the training stage, ensuring that no label information is leaked during the inference stage.

-\textbf{Edge Alignment:} Edge alignment aims to transfer semantic relations of sensor-level knowledge into sensor correlations derived from MTS signals.
-To achieve this, we propose to align each edge between two branches, as each edge represents the connection between two sensors.
-Here, Mean Square Error (MSE) is adopted for the alignment, as shown in Eq. (\ref{eq:edgects}).
+\textbf{Edge Alignment:} Edge alignment aims to transfer semantic relationships of sensor knowledge into sensor correlations learned from MTS data.
+To achieve this, we propose aligning each edge between two graphs, as each edge represents the correlation between two sensors.
+This alignment minimizes the Mean Square Error (MSE), as shown in Eq. (\ref{eq:edgects}), ensuring that the sensor correlations from MTS data are consistent with the semantic sensor relationships encoded in the knowledge-link graph.
+This enables the mitigation of the biased sensor correlations from small training datasets to enhance the MTS graph.

-With the node and edge alignment, we combine them to work together as shown in Eq. (\ref{eq:overaloss}).
-It is important to note that both sensor-level and edge alignment are performed within each sample, so they are denoted as $\mathcal{L}_{a,S}$ and $\mathcal{L}_{a,E}$ for the $a$-th sample. $\lambda_{S}$, $\lambda_{L}$, and $\lambda_{E}$ are hyperparameters to balance these losses. $\mathcal{L}_D$ is the loss determined by downstream tasks, e.g., cross-entropy loss adopted for classification tasks and MSE adopted for prediction tasks.
+In Eq. (\ref{eq:overaloss}), we combine the node and edge alignment together to empower MTS graph generation with the knowledge-link graph.
+Notably, both sensor-level and edge alignment are performed within each sample, denoted as $\mathcal{L}_{a,S}$ and $\mathcal{L}_{a,E}$ for the $a$-th sample. $\lambda_{S}$, $\lambda_{L}$, and $\lambda_{E}$ are hyperparameters to balance these losses. $\mathcal{L}_D$ is the loss determined by downstream tasks.